stsiwo/e-commerce-starter-kits/api/src/main/java/com/iwaodev/domain/note.md

   - The quantity must be greater than or equal 1
   - max cartItems = 5

+  - combination of user & variant must be unique in this user.

 ## Wishlist (Member Only)

   - not null